Baby carriers

 • You create a cozy microclimate

-• You can easily monitor baby’s condition (temp, breathing, etc.)
+• You easily monitor their condition (temperature, breathing…)

-A baby held close is a baby that feels safe, warm, and naturally regulated.
-It’s a true thermoregulation tool!
+A baby carried against you is a reassured baby, warmed up, and naturally regulated.
+It's a real baby thermoregulation tool!

-Choosing between a wrap and a baby carrier for winter
+Choosing between baby wrap and baby carrier in cold season

-• Baby carriers (like HoodieCarrier 2 or PhysioCarrier 2): easy to use, covering, and adjustable.
+• The winter baby carrier (like the HoodieCarrier 2 or the PhysioCarrier 2): easy to put on, well-covering and versatile.

 Ease of use

-In winter, the easier, the better.
-A quick-to-put-on baby carrier or pre-tied wrap saves chilly mornings.
-Ideal combo: baby in a cozy onesie, worn in minutes — and voilà, hot coffee walk incoming.
+In winter, the less hassle, the better.
+A quick-to-put-on baby carrier, or a pre-tied wrap, saves chilly mornings.
+The winning combo: baby in comfy pajamas, carried in a few minutes, and off you go for a hot coffee on your walk.

 1. Base layer: cotton or merino wool bodysuit

-3. Outer layer: your babywearing coat or a cover
+3. Outer layer: your babywearing coat or a babywearing cover

-• Fitted hat (not too thick, not too loose)
+• Well-fitted hat (not too thick, not too loose)

 • Fleece/wool booties or mittens

 ????
-Tip: always adapt baby’s outfit to both the weather AND the baby carrier.
+Tip: always adapt baby's outfit to the environment AND the babywearing method.

 • Pale or mottled skin